sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 {{% render-code file="routeviews-log.txt" language="shell" %}}
 {{< /details-md >}}

 Crucially, these paths often carry metadata called **BGP Communities**.
 These are optional tags that networks use to signal things like geographic origin or peering policy.
-While perfect for debugging today’s internet, this approach lacks historical context; you can’t telnet into 2012 to check a routing table from 14 years ago.
+While perfect for debugging today’s Internet, this approach lacks historical context; you can’t telnet into 2012 to check a routing table from 14 years ago.

 #### Subscribe to a Stream

 For real-time views, services like **RIPE RIS Live** aggregate BGP data from global collectors and stream it over a public WebSocket.
-You can watch the internet "breathe" as routes are announced and withdrawn thousands of times per second.
+You can watch the Internet "breathe" as routes are announced and withdrawn thousands of times per second.
 This is fascinating for a live dashboard, but useless for backfilling history.

 Here's an example script consuming this stream:
 {{< details-md summary="go/stream_bgp/main.go" github_file="go/stream_bgp/main.go" >}}